1. Plan System Capacity

 8. Setup Backups

-There are countless errors that may cause your Moodle site to crash resulting in the loss of courses, student data, and history.
-Ensuring that a proper backup and disaster recovery system is in place will be the difference between business failure or business continuity.
-It is important that Moodle courses are backed up in addition to your Moodle data, moodle directories and your moodle site configuration.
+There are countless errors that may cause your Moodle site to crash, resulting in the loss of courses, student data, and history.
+Ensuring that a proper backup and disaster recovery system is in place will be the difference between business failure and business continuity.
+It is important that Moodle courses are backed up in addition to your Moodle data, moodle directories and moodle site configuration.
 Backups should be performed hourly and stored in multiple geographic locations in the case of a natural disaster.
-With Managed Moodle Cloud Hosting, this is all taken care of for you wherein backups and disaster recovery are performed and monitored to international standards.
+With Managed Moodle Cloud Hosting, this is all taken care of for you, where in backups and disaster recovery are performed and monitored to international standards.